joetex/flatstore/README.md

 ### `flatstore.set(key, value)`

-Set a value to a key in the global storage
+Set a value to a key in the global storage.
+If any component is using `useWatch`, the component will rerender.
+Or, if subscribed to a key, the callback will be called.

 #####  Parameters